informatics-isi-edu/ermresolve/README.md

 2. ERMresolve can fuse multiple tables into its identifier space, shielding citations from changes in ERM granularity where tables have been merged or split over time.
+3. ERMresolve can hide the catalog identifier if configured to work on a default catalog.

 NOTE: ERMresolve **does not** provide stable identifiers if the underlying ERMrest catalog content does not provide any stable identifying attributes.
-A best practice when using ERMresolve would be to expose immutable row identifiers such as the `RID` column.
+The best practice when using ERMresolve is to use RID values of entities.
+Alternate configuration allows some ERMresolve instances to also resolve legacy identifiers.

 ## Using ERMresolve